-This article explores the question of what happens if you can’t pay back the bounce back loan, covering the implications for your company and the directors.
+This article explores the question, covering the implications for your company and the directors.

 Do you Have to Pay Back a Bounce Back Loan?

 The Bounce Back Loan Scheme was one of the primary measures by which the UK government has attempted to suppport businesses in financial difficulty during COVID-19.
 The loans, capped at £50,000 came with no obligation for a personal guarantee, and with no interest of any kind for 12 months.

 Of course the finance providers, and HMRC itself, expect you to pay back the bounce back loan if it’s possible for you to do so..

 With an interest rate of only 2.5% per annum, and a loan term of 6 years, these loans had the most relaxed eligibility criteria UK businesses have seen in a long time.

 The answer is, therefore, yes, the borrower is 100% liable to pay this loan back.

 As of February 2021, the government also offers the option to:

 - extend the loan term up to 10 years, at the same 2.5% rate if you’re struggling to make monthly repayments